pxkundu/SQL-practice-notes/SQL-For-Complex-System.md

 ---

 These use cases demonstrate SQL’s capabilities in managing large datasets for WMS/MCS applications, integrating IoT and HMI data using Ignition-like scripting environments.
+Want to collab?
+Feel free to ask me any questions or request more examples!